qionghuang6/MKS21X-FinalProject/README.md

 > * Fixed swarming even more
 > * Implemented heal potion tile
 > * Randomly choose between map tile theme
+#### Bryan Lai:
+> * Fixed glitch where you can move your player/pokemon in the options screen.
+> * Implemented combat for the enemies present on the map.
+> > * Puts up a blank screen once game over occurs.
+(Planning to add messages/graphics for "Game Over" and "Restart" tomorrow.